-Rep. Matt Gaetz and other GOP politicians suggest antifa is to blame for pro-Trump mob rioting into Capitol
+Rep. Matt Gaetz and other GOP politicians baselessly suggest antifa is to blame for pro-Trump mob rioting into Capitol

 The Washington Times report cited by Gaetz and others claimed that a “retired military officer” had sent the newspaper a facial recognition analysis of rioters by a technology firm called XRVision.
 That company, whose website is nearly nonexistent, did not immediately respond to a request for comment from The Post.

-Those claims were echoed by an unsupported story by the conspiracy-hawking, right-wing site Gateway Pundit, claiming that “at least 1 bus load of antifa thugs infiltrated peaceful Trump demonstrators as part of a false Trump flag ops.”
+Those claims were echoed by an unsupported story by the conspiracy-hawking, right-wing site Gateway Pundit, claiming that “at least 1 ‘bus load’ of antifa thugs infiltrated peaceful Trump demonstrators as part of a false Trump flag ops.”

 On Trump-friendly networks, too, several hosts gave airtime to that unsubstantiated theory.